braye/wow-profile-copy/README.md

 It does not currently copy client settings (graphics, sound levels, etc) between versions of the game.

+## Backups

+This software overwrites large amounts of configuration data automatically.
+There is no "undo".
+For that reason, before you copy profiles around, you should consider taking a backup.

+To do that, simply copy the entire `WTF` folder in the version folder that you're going to be copying to (e.g. `_classic_ptr_`) to somewhere safe before running the tool.

 # FAQ

 ## My keybinds aren't copying correctly!